 As it has been noted before, one of the many responsibilities that the Supreme Administrative Court has is developing uniform practice of administrative courts in interpretation and application of statutes and other legal acts.
 For that purpose the Supreme Administrative Court periodically issues its bulletin under the title "Practice of Administrative Courts".
 Interpretation with regard to the application of statutes and other legal acts found in the decisions, rulings and orders which are published in the bulletin of the Supreme Administrative Court shall be taken into account by courts, state and other institutions as well as by other entities when applying these statutes and other legal acts.

-The Supreme Administrative Curt of Lithuania also participates in deciding on issues of jurisdiction arising between administrative courts and courts of general jurisdiction and supervises the administrative activity of regional administrative courts.
+The Supreme Administrative Court of Lithuania also participates in deciding on issues of jurisdiction arising between administrative courts and courts of general jurisdiction and supervises the administrative activity of the Regional Administrative Court.

 LT-01102 Vilnius Lithuania